ItzCoding/ESP32-S3-Ai-Assistant/README.md

 ✅ Dual-core AI worker on Core 0
 ```

-> The `⚠️ PSRAM not detected` line is **not an error** — it just means the sketch will use internal SRAM for HTTP buffers instead.
-All features work the same either way.
+> The `⚠️ PSRAM not detected` line is **not an error** — the sketch uses internal SRAM instead and all features work the same.

 ### Chatting